ApolloAuto/apollo/docs/howto/how_to_run_apollo_2.5_perception_visualizer.md

 cd /apollo
 ./apollo.sh build_opt_gpu
 ```
-In order to invoke visualizer subnode, we need to change the pointing of dag streaming config by modifying perception_lowcost.conf with either of the following two gflag config.
+In order to invoke visualizer subnode, we need to change the pointing of dag streaming config by modifying /modules/perception/conf/perception_lowcost.conf with either of the following two gflag config.
 (The default ones are defined in perception scripts already)

 This config is image only: